Finns Party: Foreign policy

-The Finns Party is opposed to the integration of the European Union and to Finnish Eurozone membership.
+The Finns Party is opposed to integration in the European Union and to Finland's Eurozone membership.
 The party also calls for reductions in foreign aid.

 The party believes in national sovereignty:

 [T]he eternal and unlimited right to always decide freely and independently of all of one's affairs lies only and solely with the people, which forms a nation separate of others.